emanuelepaiano/emanuelepaiano.github.io/_posts/2017-10-15-Yet another Monitor.markdown

 <h2 class="section-heading">Demo</h2>

-If you want to connect to Arduino using COM port, you need pass ComLinkDevice to ArduinoSerial Monitor object:
+If you want to connect to Arduino using COM port, you need pass ComLinkDevice object to ArduinoSerialMonitor constructor:

 <pre>
  if (ComLinkDevice.isPortAvailable()){